DNP Project Title

 Sandra Petersen and Karen Wright

 Doctor of Nursing Practice

 Upshaw-Owens, Marcella Y., "AN EVIDENCE-BASED PROJECT: IMPLEMENTING A NURSING HANDOFF PROTOCOL TO IMPROVE PATIENT OUTCOMES" (2019).
-DNP Scholarly Project and Selected Works.
+DNP Final Reports.
 Paper 3.

 Available for download on Thursday, April 15, 2021